sioutisc/indicator-internode/README.txt

    Comment: Internode usage indicator
 5. Click "Add" button

-This application will now automatically start when the computer is rebooted
+The application will now automatically start when the computer is rebooted

-NOTE: This application uses the Gnome Keyring to securely store passwords.
-This works best when using the login screen on startup (ie. entering a username/password to log into your system) because that also unlocks the keyring.
-When using the "auto-login" feature your system will boot straight into the desktop without unlocking the keyring.
-This application will then trigger an unlock of the keyring and you will immediately get (maybe annoyingly) a password dialog box every time you log in.